COVID-19 Exposure Control, Mitigation and Recovery Plan

 - Part 2: Annexes

-Annexes will include specific planning protocols, procedures, resources, etc. Annexes can be found at the end of this base plan.
+Annexes including specific planning protocols, procedures, resources, etc. Annexes can be found at the end of this base plan.

 - Part 3: Area Appendices

 Purpose of Recovery Plan

-The purpose of the Recovery Plan is to establish the policies, requirements, structures, and responsibilities to safely operationalize the gradual and phased-in return of students, employees and visitors to campus.
+The purpose of the Recovery Plan is to establish the policies, requirements, structures, and responsibilities to safely operationalize the gradual and phased-in return of students, employees and visitors to the college.

 COVID-19 is an infectious disease that primarily affects the lungs.
 It manifests as a pneumonia of unknown origin and was detected in Wuhan, China and first reported to the World Health Organization Country Office in China on 31 December 2019.
 The outbreak was declared a Public Health Emergency of International Concern on 30 January 2020.